 The initial Guidelines issued by the Government on August 21, 2015, deviated from Section 3(k) insofar as they allowed software patents per se.
 These guidelines were a cause of worry to the software industry.
 According to these Guidelines, the software could be patented as long as it produced a ‘further technical effect’.
 The phrase ‘further technical effect’ was not defined, leaving it to the judgment of the patent Examiners to determine whether a software invention produced a further technical effect or not.

 Upon receiving complaints by a group led by SFLC.in, iSPRIT, and Knowledge Commons, the Indian Patent Office stayed the Guidelines on December 14, 2015.

 Recently (February 19, 2016) the Government issued new Guidelines for software patents in India.
 Download from here.

 Software per se cannot be patented

-In order to be patentable software must have industrial application.
+In order to be patentable software must have an industrial application.

 Therefore, in answer to the main question; can we get software patent in India?
 Yes.
 You can get a patent for a software invention in India.
 You only have to ensure that the contribution (invention) must lie in both, the computer programme as well as the hardware.
 A software invention is patentable in conjunction with hardware.